Page created on June 3, 2021. Last updated on March 20, 2023 at 10:41

 - Functional MRI: localizes certain functional areas (speech centre, motor centre) before neurosurgery

 In neurology ultrasound is usually used to examine the extracranial (carotid) vessels for carotid stenosis.
-This is useful in patients with high risk for stroke, or in people who have had TIA or stroke.
+This is useful in patients with high risk for stroke, or in people who have had TIA or stroke, to look for atherosclerosis in the carotids.
 Transcranial doppler can be used to examine the intracranial vessels, usually for vasospasm in SAH or embolism in ischaemic stroke.

 - No radiation